drbrnn/XFakturist/README.md

 As of 1 January 2025, the German VAT Act ([Umsatzsteuergesetz](https://www.gesetze-im-internet.de/ustg_1980/index.html)) includes a [definition of an _electronic_ invoice](https://www.gesetze-im-internet.de/ustg_1980/__14.html): an invoice that is issued, transmitted and received in an electronic and structured data format.
 Such a format must facilitate automatic and electronic processing of invoice data.
 Compliance of an invoice with [European Union Directive 2014/55/EU](https://eur-lex.europa.eu/eli/dir/2014/55/oj/eng), which implicitly endorses the European standard [EN 16931](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/Obtaining+a+copy+of+the+European+standard+on+eInvoicing), will perhaps be the most common approach to satisfy the basic legal requirements of the German VAT Act.
 Note that the [XRechnung](https://xeinkauf.de/xrechnung/) standard builds on and extends European standard [EN 16931](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/Obtaining+a+copy+of+the+European+standard+on+eInvoicing).

-In an [official announcement](https://www.bundesfinanzministerium.de/Content/DE/Downloads/BMF_Schreiben/Steuerarten/Umsatzsteuer/2024-10-15-einfuehrung-e-rechnung.html) of 15 October 2024, the Federal Ministry of Finance offered advice regarding the introduction of mandatory electronic invoicing of domestic business-to-business transactions, which started in Germany in 2025.
-The announcement states that, for VAT purposes, compliance with the [XRechnung](https://xeinkauf.de/xrechnung/) standard will classify respective XML data as an _electronic invoice_ in accordance with the law.
+An [official announcement](https://www.bundesfinanzministerium.de/Content/DE/Downloads/BMF_Schreiben/Steuerarten/Umsatzsteuer/Umsatzsteuer-Anwendungserlass/2025-10-15-einfuehrung-obligatorische-e-rechnung.html) of the Federal Ministry of Finance, of 15 October 2025, which modified an earlier Application Decree of the Federal Ministry dated 15 October 2024, specified details of the introduction of mandatory electronic invoicing of domestic business-to-business transactions, applicable in Germany as of 1 January 2025.
+Both documents stated that, for VAT purposes, compliance with the [XRechnung](https://xeinkauf.de/xrechnung/) standard will classify respective XML data as an _electronic invoice_ in accordance with the law.

-For that reason, **XFakturist** was designed to generate _electronic invoices_ that employ the [XRechnung](https://xeinkauf.de/xrechnung/) standard.
+For that reason, in late 2024, **XFakturist** was designed to generate _electronic invoices_ that employ the [XRechnung](https://xeinkauf.de/xrechnung/) standard.

 ## License